 Gilman Hall, built between 1916 and 1917, accommodated a growing College of Chemistry of the University of California at Berkeley by providing expanded research and teaching facilities for faculty and students specializing in physical, inorganic, and nuclear chemistry.
 Work performed at Gilman Hall helped advance the fields of chemical thermodynamics and molecular structure, and has resulted in multiple Nobel Prizes.
 Learn more.

 Havemeyer Hall was built between 1896 and 1898 under the leadership of Charles Frederick Chandler.
 It has provided research and teaching facilities for faculty and students specializing in industrial, inorganic, organic, physical, and biological chemistry.
-Pioneering research done here led to seven Nobel Prize awards, including Irving Langmuir’s 1932 award (the first industrial chemist to be so honored) and Harold Clayton Urey’s 1934 award for the discovery of deuterium.
-The grand lecture hall in the center of Havemeyer remains the signature feature of the original design by noted architect Charles Follen McKim.
+Pioneering research done here led to several Nobel Prize awards, including Irving Langmuir’s 1932 award (the first industrial chemist to be so honored) and Harold Clayton Urey’s 1934 award for the discovery of deuterium.
 Learn more.

 In 1876 at New York University, 35 chemists formed the American Chemical Society, intending to stimulate original research, awaken and develop talent throughout the United States, provide fellowship, and ensure a better appreciation of the science by the general public.
 John W. Draper, the Society’s first president, was noted for his pioneering work in photography and photochemistry, as well as his writings in history and education.
-Now the world’s largest scientific society, ACS has 189 local sections in all 50 states, international chapters, and technical divisions that bring together scientists with interests ranging from small business to environmental improvement.
+Now the world’s largest scientific society, ACS has international chapters and technical divisions that bring together scientists with interests ranging from small business to environmental improvement.
 Learn more.

 The federal government’s first physical science research laboratory was chartered by Congress on March 3, 1901, as the National Bureau of Standards, which became the National Institute of Standards and Technology in 1988.
 Recognizing the critical importance of chemical measures and standards, NIST established the Chemistry Division as one of its first programs.
 Today, the Chemical Science and Technology Laboratory, one of the Institute’s seven measurement and standards laboratories, offers the most comprehensive range of chemical, physical, and engineering measurement capabilities in its field.
 Learn more.